Choiseul Province

 The province has three major islands: Choiseul, Wagina, and Rob Roy.

-Choiseul Island (commonly known as Lauru to the natives) has a land area of 3294 km2; Wagina's is 243 km2; Rob Roy's is 200 km2.
+Choiseul Island (commonly known as Lauru to the natives) has a land area of 3294 km2, Wagina is 243 km2 and Rob Roy is 200 km2.
 Taro Island, the capital of the province, has an area of 1.5 km2.

 History

 Discovery and naming

 When the natives first arrived and discovered the big island, they called it Lauru.
 Then, in 1568, the Spanish explorer Álvaro de Mendaña de Neira rediscovered the island and named it San Marcos ('Saint Mark').
 Mendana himself never set foot on Lauru.
 He called it San Marcos, because he saw the island from Santa Isabel on the Day of Saint Mark.

 200 years later in 1768, the French explorer Louis Antoine de Bougainville saw the island again and named it Choiseul after the Minister of foreign affairs and statesman Choiseul.

 Today, the two most common names for the island are Choiseul and Lauru.
 San Marcos is not commonly used in the present day.